 Over 120 Days Past Due

-The issuing financial institution may refer seriously delinquent accounts to collection agencies for further collections, which may include credit bureau reporting.
+The issuing financial institution may assess a late fee of 1 percent of the card balance and refer seriously delinquent accounts to collection agencies for further collections, which may include credit bureau reporting.

 Washington State University